SeanF-GEO/GEE-Satellite-Processing-Methods/VIIRS/README.md

-Instructions for downloading VIIRS Data from Earthdata
+# Instructions for downloading VIIRS Data from Earthdata

-General Notes:
+# General Notes

 you will need to make an account with NASA Earthdata before you can download any of the data